Kotwic4/EduConv-Backend/API.md

   returns: file with given filename from model files

 ___

+    /model

+  method: GET
+  returns: list of models kept on server.

+___
     /model/<model_no>
   method: GET
   returns: json with model info.
 You may expect following fields in json: